NERSC/LibWrap/README.md

 ## Wrapper library
-* wrapper library that can be used to wrap any function from any library
+* wrapper library that can be used to wrap functions from any library

 ## Dependencies
 * [Gotcha](https://gotcha.readthedocs.io/en/latest/#).
 Gotcha is an API that provides function wrapping.

-If you want to use scripts in example\_logfile/ then you need
+If you want to follow tutorial below to submit data to MODS then you will need

 * JANSSON 2.12 or higher
 * openssl-1.1.0a or higher